Integrail/integrail-sdk-python/README.md

 # Integrail SDK

-The Integrail SDK provides a set of tools for working with various data types and external services.
-It is built using Python and leverages the Pydantic library for data validation and serialization.

 ## Usage

-Below is an example of how to initialize the `IntegrailCloudApi` and use its `agent.execute` and `agent.execute_multipart` methods with `inputs`, `on_event`, and `on_finish` callbacks.
+Below is an example of how to initialize the `IntegrailCloudApi` and use streaming versions of its `agent.execute` and `agent.execute_multipart` methods.

 ### Initializing IntegrailCloudApi